aalejandroaraujo/mhtp-plugins/mhtp-chat-woocommerce-v1.3.3-final/README.md

   users.
 The lack of these hooks previously caused chat initialization failures.
 ### 2.0.0
 - Migrated to Botpress **Chat API** at `https://chat.botpress.cloud/v1`.
-- Users and conversations are created automatically when a session begins.
+- Users are created automatically and conversations start when the first event is sent.
 - New optional webhook endpoint `/mhtp-chat/v1/webhook` for asynchronous events.
 - API key is now read from `MHTP_BOTPRESS_API_KEY` defined in `wp-config.php`.